 How to Wire Talent Masterclass

-Originally called, RF Mic Clinic, The How to Wire Talent Masterclass was filmed live in Toronto, Canada in 2019.
+This How to Wire Talent Masterclass was filmed live in Toronto, Canada in 2019.
 In this class, Thomas Popp demonstrates the basic skills needed to excel as a Sound Engineer in the industry.
-All members of the sound team will benefit from this course, as well as any industry professional that finds themselves holding a wire having to mic someone.
-The course is designed to instill a base level of set etiquette and technique that can be the foundation for positive and comfortable wiring experience for both the talent and professional.
+All members of the sound team will benefit from this course, as well as any industry professional.
+Simply put, anyone that finds themselves having to mic someone will feel at ease after watching this course.
+It will instill an advanced level of set etiquette and technique that can be the foundation for a positive and comfortable wiring experience for both the talent and the professional.

 Learn how to approach an actor professionally.